SOS Class Registration Frequently Asked Questions

 Still have questions?

 If you have a question about which classes you should register for, please contact your academic advisor.
-Currently, academic advising is taking place remotely and the best way to contact your advisor is by email.
+The best way to contact your advisor is through your Auburn email account.
 If you do not know who your advisor is, go back to your college's module to find their name and email address.
-Phone numbers for each college/school’s Academic Advising office can be found here: auburn.edu/academicadvising.
-They appreciate your patience as this is a high demand time for academic advisors and they will respond as soon as they are able.
+Phone numbers for each college/school’s Academic Advising office can also be found here: auburn.edu/academicadvising.
+They appreciate your patience as the time leading up to class registration is a high demand time for academic advisors.
+They will respond as soon as they are able.

 First Year Experience can also help with general questions or can refer you to the office who can assist with more specific questions.
 You can reach us by email@example.com or (334) 844-4501.